capital-G/supercollider-wiki/git-workflow-and-guidelines.md

 - Update the website download page.
 - Do the same for sc3-plugins!
 - Update [the Wikipedia page](https://en.wikipedia.org/wiki/SuperCollider)
+- Update the sc3-plugins page (the one at https://github.com/supercollider/sc3-plugins/tree/master/website!)
 - Announce everywhere - sc-users, sc-dev, Slack, Discourse, Facebook.
 (Reddit?)
 Celebrate, bake a cake.
 - Merge `master` into `develop`.